jupyterlab/extension-examples/basics/hello-world/README.md

 Checkout how the core packages of JupyterLab are defined [on this page](https://github.com/jupyterlab/jupyterlab/tree/master/packages).
 Each package is structured similarly to the extension that we are writing.
-This modular structure makes JupyterLab very adapatable
+This modular structure makes JupyterLab very adaptable.

 An overview of the classes and their attributes and methods can be found in the JupyterLab documentation.
 The `@jupyterlab/application` module documentation is